Visa Dispute Monitoring Program

 How to Avoid Enrollment in VDMP

-Keeping your business out of the Visa Dispute Monitoring Program should be a priority.
-More broadly, this should factor into your broader strategy to reduce and prevent chargebacks overall.
+Keeping your operation compliant with the Visa Dispute Monitoring Program should be a priority.
+More broadly, this should also factor into your long-term strategy to reduce and prevent chargebacks of all kinds.

-You can—and should—fight chargebacks through the representment process.
-However, this will not really have any impact on your chargeback rate, even if you win a dispute.
-The only way to ensure that you keep your chargeback rate below the Visa threshold is to prioritize prevention.
-This calls for a comprehensive chargeback management strategy aimed at identifying chargebacks by their source.
+You can — and should — fight chargebacks through the representment process.
+However, this won’t have a direct impact on your chargeback rate, even if you win a reversal.
+The only way to ensure that you keep your chargeback ratio below the Visa threshold is to prioritize prevention.
+That calls for a comprehensive chargeback management plan aimed at identifying and remedying chargebacks by their source.

 Need Help?
 We've Got You Covered.

-Carefully monitoring chargeback rates can help you gauge chargeback triggers and implement appropriate prevention tactics.
-However, effective chargeback management demands a lot of valuable resources.
-If you’re like most merchants, you might struggle to stay one step ahead of the situation, which will increase the likelihood of additional profit losses.
+Identifying dispute triggers, implementing prevention tactics, and carefully monitoring chargeback rates can all help keep you out of VDMP.
+Effective chargeback management, though, demands a lot of valuable resources.
+Most merchants struggle to stay on top of the situation, increasing the likelihood of additional losses.

-Chargebacks911® can help detect friendly fraud, reduce risk, prevent disputes, and keep your chargeback rate far below the Visa Dispute Monitoring Program threshold.
+Chargebacks911® can help deflect disputes, retain revenue, and keep your ratio safely below the Visa Dispute Monitoring Program threshold.
 Plus, all Chargebacks911 services are backed by a 100% ROI guarantee, meaning there’s no risk.
 Reach out to the experts today and see how much you stand to save.

 FAQs